Structured Cabling in Schools

 Coordination & Handover

-SchoolCare coordinates directly with the main contractor on site access, first fix and second fix scheduling, and builder’s work requirements.
+Furthermore, SchoolCare coordinates directly with the main contractor on site access, first fix and second fix scheduling, and builder’s work requirements.
 We attend design team meetings, respond to RFIs, and manage the structured cabling programme within the overall construction timeline.
 At practical completion, we provide full as-built documentation, test certificates, and a comprehensive handover to the school’s IT team.

 Retrofit Cabling Solutions